numpy/numpy/numpy/ma/README.txt

 ---------------------------------

-Starting with matplotlib 0.91.2, the masked array importing will work with the the maskedarray branch) as well as with earlier versions.
+Starting with matplotlib 0.91.2, the masked array importing will work with the maskedarray branch) as well as with earlier versions.

 By default matplotlib still uses numpy.ma, but there is an rcParams setting that you can use to select maskedarray instead.
 In the matplotlibrc file